vegan in Singapore

 Chendol

-It’s piled high in a bowl, then loaded with sweet red beans and green strips.
+It’s piled high in a bowl and then loaded with sweet red beans and green strips.
 For those wanting to try the signature fruit in Singapore, add a generous helping of the creamy fruit durian.

 In particular, Acar is a complementary dish to more oily dishes to bring a sense of lightness to the meal.